Is Your Workout Harming Your Teeth?

 - Try breathing through your nose: To stop your mouth drying out more than it has to, try a nose-breathing technique called the Buteyko Breathing Method.
 With a little training, you can keep breathing through your nose even when you are at peak exertion.

 - Keep your teeth and gums healthy: The last tip is an obvious one, but it’s important to maintain a good oral hygiene routine regardless of how much you exercise.
 Brush twice a day and floss at least once.
-Then visit your dentist and hygienist regularly so any potential problems can be identified early, and preventive measures taken.
+Then visit your dentist and hygienist regularly so any potential problems can be identified early, and preventive measures are taken.

 Is it safe to exercise while wearing braces?